mpewsey/ManiaMap.Godot/docs/pages/layout-generation-instructions.md

 2. Double click on created resource and a `Graph Editor` tab will appear in Godot's bottom panel.
 3. In the `Graph Editor` panel, right click to add nodes, which will serve as room locations, to the graph.
 4. To add edges, serving as connections between rooms, to the graph, click and drag between the circular handles on the right and left sides of two nodes.
 5. Selecting nodes and/or edges will allow you to edit their properties in the Godot inspector.
 Each node must have a `TemplateGroup` assigned; though it is optional for edges.

+> [!NOTE]
-**Note:** Edits to the layout graph will be saved automatically when Godot or the graph editor panel are closed.
+> Edits to the layout graph will be saved automatically when Godot or the graph editor panel are closed.

 ![Screenshot 2024-05-31 193835](https://github.com/mpewsey/ManiaMap.Godot/assets/23442063/5e2daf51-6ae6-47f7-8ccb-981780de94ec)